The Endangered Species Act Works: 100 Success Stories

 Quantitative measures of the Act’s success:

-• Very, very few species have gone extinct once granted protection under the Act.
+• Less than 1 perrcent of species have gone extinct once granted protection under the Act.

 There are hundreds of species whose populations have soared thanks to the Endangered Species Act.
 A Center study of all endangered species in the northeastern United States found that 93 percent increased or remained stable since being placed on the endangered list; this extraordinary success rate represents a fair sample that can be extrapolated nationwide.